 None of this is easy.
-When decisions concern value judgments, “objectivity” is often not black and white.
-The interplay of reason and emotion are wont to conspire in any number of ways to foster self-destructive thinking that sabotages success.
-Among the most pernicious are self-repression, guilt—both earned and unearned, and perfectionism.
+In the first place when decisions concern value judgments, “objectivity” is often not black and white, as we have seen with ethical dilemmas above.
+On top of that the interplay of reason and emotion are wont to conspire in any number of ways to foster self-destructive thinking that sabotages success.
+Among the most pernicious (and those that I’ve personally struggled with) are self-repression, guilt—both earned and unearned, and perfectionism.
 These arise as a function of transgressions and shortcomings, both real and imagined, to create an enervating sense of unworthiness that eats away at our psyches.
 A part of us is always preoccupied with doubt or fear, draining us of confidence and compromising our ability to cope with life’s vicissitudes and otherwise fully engage with life.

-We are complex creatures of mind and defining what proper attitude is and how to cultivate it is not a straight forward task as countless shelves of books on the topic attest.
-The place to begin is embracing the underlying spirit of proper attitude.
-I’ve always been partial to Max Ehrmann’s poem “Desiderata” which makes the case that, if we would be happy, our conduct should emulate the harmony we see in the natural world.
+So we are complex creatures of mind and defining what proper attitude is and how to cultivate it is not a straight forward task as countless shelves of books on the topic attest.
+The place to begin is embracing its underlying spirit.
+I’ve always been partial to Max Erhmann’s poem “Desiderata” which makes the case that, if we would be happy, our conduct should emulate the harmony we see in the natural world.
 But perhaps its best expression is Reinhold Niebuhr’s famous maxim: “Grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”

-So happiness is as much about emotion as reason, as much about what we feel as what we think.
+Happiness, then, is as much about emotion as reason, as much about what we feel as what we think.
 The importance of sound attitude cannot be overstated.
-Without it, nothing else matters.
+Without it nothing else matters.

 A consequence of looking back from whence we came and assessing the success of our journeys is the emergence of what is perhaps everyone’s ultimate concern: does anything really matter: why are we here, where are we going, and why should we want to live in the first place—what makes life worth living?
 Together these constitute the problem of meaning, and so we come full circle, back to the topic which inspired this brief foray into life’s Big Questions.

 As we’ve seen, for those of us of a certain sensibility, meaning-of-life is life’s ultimate problem.
 We can neither generate the interest nor sustain the energy required to live effectively unless we take life seriously and a large part of taking our lives seriously is living as if they have an essential permanence and that our strivings are rational and count for something.
 When we realize that we will not live forever, we ask ourselves why we struggle to make something of our lives when death will inevitably see us lose everything we’ve worked so hard to achieve and everyone we love.
 We naturally wonder, too, whether there isn’t some grand plan that gives cosmic purpose to our lives so that despite our inevitable deaths we will not have lived our lives in vain.
+If I didn’t know better I might be inclined to think that the universe was playing a dirty trick on us.
+We get lulled into embracing life with all our might only to have the rug pulled out from under us by death.
+But this is giving the universe too much credit.
+The truth is that it doesn’t, and cannot, care.
+It simply is.
 How we reconcile a naturally felt purposefulness and zest for life against a persistent sense of life’s apparent pointlessness and indifference to human concerns determines the extent we can go on and lead fulfilling lives.

 And it’s amazing just how debilitating the problem can be.
 It can feel so utterly futile and exhausting—like trying to divide by zero.
 We realize there is no logical solution yet we continue to search for one because we so want what we want and convince ourselves we just haven’t looked hard enough.
 We persist even as we realize that achieving immortality would not and could not be life as we know it and want it to be.
 Where would we put all the people from millennia past and to come?
 What age would we want to be into eternity?
 Shouldn’t we be more concerned with avoiding an uncomfortable, painful death than dying itself, we wonder.
 Life holds the attraction it does precisely because it is so fleeting.
 Life is life because it is about change and the experience of growth.
 We cannot re-experience any single moment in our lives with the same verve as if it were happening afresh.
 It’s just not how it works.

 We live our lives as if there were an infinite number of tomorrows awaiting us.
 It’s part of what allows us to exert the effort it takes to survive.
 But as we grow older we begin to experience episodes of our impending mortality realizing that we might just be doing certain things for the last time in our lives.
 Because these epiphanies typically arrive out of the blue, abruptly and without forethought, they are particularly unsettling.
-Firmly into retirement in my late 60s, I recall it suddenly occurs to me one day that my new Subaru Forester might be the last car I’d ever own.
+Firmly into retirement in my late 60s, I recall it suddenly occurring to me that the new Subaru Forester I had recently bought might be the last car I’d ever own.
 Another such incident involved realizing that my newly installed roof (guaranteed to last 25 years) would almost certainly outlast me.
-As we head into the twilight of life, what we always knew intellectually about the eventuality of our mortality takes on a disturbing and frightening immediacy.
+Wh-o-oa!
+Where there was always another round to fight for better or worse, we now see the match coming to an end and it is more than sobering.

 It gets even more surreal.
 It’s hard to think of the world going on without us.
 We begin to think of our imminent nonexistence as if we’re somehow still here.
-I see myself as from above, outside it all, watching the scene from which I imagine myself having just departed, yet at the same time feeling like I know it from present observation as if I were still alive.
+I see myself as from above, outside it all, watching the scene from which I imagine myself having just departed, yet at the same time feeling like I know it from present observation, as if I were still alive.
+Now this is really mind bending!
 It’s like helping to plan your own funeral, dying, and then somehow being around to attend it.
 Talk about dividing by zero!

 The weight of these and other manifestations of meaninglessness can often feel positively Sisyphean and just about drive us crazy—if we let it.
 What to do?
 There is no solution, only a way to cope.
 I believe life still can be worth living, even if it is without extrinsic meaning, by embracing the pursuit of what I call “pure experience.”
 Again, this is about becoming one with the very experience itself—losing oneself in something wondrous such that our sense of self seems to dissolve and we become the experience itself.